-One of the many benefits of condo living is the access to maintenance services and professional advice on renovations.
+One of the many benefits of condo living is access to maintenance services and professional advice on renovations.
 You can get assistance with simple installations of furniture, but you’d need to hire contractors for major overhauls.
 To avoid getting ripped off from opportunistic contractors, you can seek advice about materials and labor rates.
 Ask your maintenance office for condo renovation tips and referrals.
 Another reason for getting in touch with condo staff is to know the kind of work allowed by your condo contract.
-You can also seek referral from DMCI Communities.
+You can also seek a referral from DMCI Homes Communities.
 It’s always better to work with someone who’s been recommended by others.

 Negotiate and be flexible